liebermanlab/WideVariant/README.md

 # Lieberman Lab pipeline tutorial

+## Overview

 This is a tutorial for running the Lieberman Lab's core pipelines.

-## Pipeline overview

 There are two components...

 ## Snakemake pipelines

-[Here](readme_files/readme_snake_main.md) is more information about the snakemake pipelines.
+[Here](readme_files/readme_snake_main.md) is more information about the snakemake pipeline.

 ## Local python analysis